bgallie/tnt2engine/README.md

 >__An Infinite Key Encryption System.__
 [Dr. Dobbs Journal Volume 9, Number 94, 1984](https://archive.org/details/1984-08-dr-dobbs-journal/page/44/mode/2up)

 The version numbering for this project (v1.4.2) matches the version number of the original __tntengine__ project.
-The list of changeds in this version are:
+The list of changes in the original __tntengine__ rolled into this version are:

 ___v.1.4.2___
 This release updated/corrected comments and fixed the following: